- Audience Research

 - Strategic Communication

-Her research has been published in peer-reviewed journals such as Vaccine, Journal of Research in Science Teaching, Howard Journal of Communication, Journal of Homosexuality, and others.
-Some of these works have been featured in publications from the Centers for Disease Control and Prevention (CDC), and she is a frequent guest panelist on KBIA’s Views of the News, a weekly media criticism program.
+Her research has been published in peer-reviewed journals such as Vaccine, Journal of Research in Science Teaching, Howard Journal of Communication, and Journal of Homosexuality.
+Some of these works have been featured in publications from the Centers for Disease Control and Prevention (CDC).
 Her work has received Top Paper, Top Abstract, and Top Poster awards from the Association for Education in Journalism and Mass Communication (AEJMC), including the 2014 AEJMC/Kappa Tau Alpha Carol Burnett Award.

 - Luisi, M. (2020).
 From bad to worse: The representation of the HPV vaccine Facebook.
 Vaccine. doi: 10.1016/j.vaccine.2020.05.016.